 The Great ADU Debate

-Since regulations in California were changed, as early as 2017, which opened up the construction of ADUs and conversion of garages to ADUs, the pros and cons have been debated at City Council meetings, in online neighborhood social media groups, and in-person, neighbor to neighbor.
+Since regulations in California were changed, as early as 2017, which opened up the construction of ADUs and conversion of garages to ADUs, the pros and cons of ADUs have been debated at City Council meetings, in online neighborhood social media groups, and in-person, neighbor to neighbor.

 To spur construction, local and state governments have developed plans to expedite the permitting and building process.
-Many are offering financial incentives in connection with expenses for the planning, construction and operations of an ADU, with the goal of increasing affordable rental inventory for low to moderate income individuals.
+Many are offering ADU financial incentives in connection with expenses for the planning, construction and operations of an ADU, with the goal of increasing affordable rental inventory for low to moderate income individuals.

 Community Issues Pertaining to ADUs